Retinal examination can predict heart attack risk

 Routine eye screening combined with genetic data could offer insight into individual’s heart health and risk of illness.

-Assessing blood vessel patterns in a person’s retina in combination with details of their genetic data can enable accurate prediction of their risk of coronary heart disease and heart attack, according to research carried out by a team, including the Bayes Centre’s Dr Miguel O. Bernabeu, at the Roslin Institute and Usher Institute.
+Assessing blood vessel patterns in a person’s retina in combination with details of their genetic data can enable accurate prediction of their risk of coronary heart disease and heart attack, according to Roslin research.

 The discovery could inform development of a simple screening process where heart attack risk could be calculated when a person undergoes a routine eye test, according to research presented at the annual conference of the European Society of Human Genetics.